Heritage Action Zone

 Cultural Programme 2020-2024

-Historic England is leading a national High Street Cultural Programme in partnership with National Lottery Heritage Fund and the Arts Council England as part of the High Streets Heritage Action Zones initiative funded by the Department of Digital, Culture, Media and Sport.
+Historic England is leading a national High Streets Cultural Programme in partnership with National Lottery Heritage Fund and the Arts Council England as part of the High Streets Heritage Action Zones initiative funded by the Department of Digital, Culture, Media and Sport.

 The Cultural Programme features new digital and physical artworks inspired by the nation’s high streets including Woolwich.
 It aims to make our high streets more attractive, engaging and vibrant places for people to live, work and spend time.
 Commissioned artists will work with local communities on high streets across England to co-produce artworks that respond to, document and reflect the changing high street.
 The new artworks will also be considered for submission into the Historic England Archive, the nation’s archive for records of England’s historic buildings, archaeology and social history.